sealingtech/kubernetes_training/docs/Kubernetes install.md

 traefik-ingress-controller-nc5s5                  1/1       Running   0          15h
 ```

 Make sure all are running before continuing.
-If you want to get more information about a specific pods you can use the describe and logs feature on the pod to get more information.
+If you want to get more information about specific pods you can use the describe and logs feature on the pod to get more information.

 Run the command:
 ```